ciortanmadalina/kegg_db/README.md

 ```

-Enzymes cathalysing these reactions can be retrieved:
+Enzymes catalysing these reactions can be retrieved:

 ```sql
 bio=# select re.reaction_id, substring(e.name, 1, 100) as enzyme_name from enzyme e, reaction_enzyme re where re.reaction_id in ( select reaction_id from pathway_reaction where pathway_id = 'map00010') and e.id = re.enzyme_id limit 5;